Leifer's Introduction to Maternity & Pediatric Nursing in Canada, 1st Edition

 UNIT FIVE: The Child Needing Nursing Care 23.
 The Child with an Eye, Ear, or Neurological Condition 24.
 The Child with a Musculoskeletal Condition 25.
 The Child with a Respiratory Condition 26.
 The Child with a Cardiovascular Condition 27.
 The Child with a Condition of the Blood, Blood-Forming Organs or Lymphatic System 28.
 The Child with a Gastrointestinal Condition 29.
 The Child with a Genitourinary Condition 30.
 The Child with a Skin Condition 31.
 The Child with a Metabolic Condition 32.
 Childhood Communicable Diseases 33.
 The Child with an Emotional or Behavioural Condition

 APPENDIXES Appendix A: Normal Pediatric Vital Signs and Temperature Equivalents for Infants and Children Appendix B: Pediatric Laboratory Values Reference Appendix C: Canada’s Food Guide - 2019 Appendix D: Pediatric Growth Charts

-Gloria Leifer, MA, RN, CNE, Professor, Obstetric and Pediatric Nursing, Riverside City College, Riverside, CA and Lisa Keenan-Lindsay, RN, MN, PNC(C), LCCE, Professor, School of Health Sciences, Seneca College of Applied Arts and Technology, Toronto, ON
+Gloria Leifer, MA, RN, CNE, Professor, Obstetric and Pediatric Nursing, Riverside City College, Riverside, California and Lisa Keenan-Lindsay, RN, MN, PNC(C), LCCE, Professor, School of Health Sciences, Seneca College of Applied Arts and Technology, Toronto, ON